yanitsa-m/deep_learning/README.md

 # Deep Learning basics

-Exercises from Udacity Robotics nanodegree segment on deep learning
+Exercises and notes from Udacity Robotics nanodegree segment on deep learning.

 The folder 'code' contains only Python files, and the others contain IPython notebooks.